jongwook/graphdb-benchmarks/README.md

 graphdb-benchmarks
 ==================

-This is a clone of SocialSensor's [graphdb-benchmarks](https://github.com/socialsensor/graphdb-benchmarks) repo which adds the tests for [S2Graph](https://github.com/apache/incubator-s2graph).
+This is a fork of SocialSensor's [graphdb-benchmarks](https://github.com/socialsensor/graphdb-benchmarks) repo which adds the tests for [S2Graph](https://github.com/apache/incubator-s2graph).

 ## Setup